About

 How is the Bevis Trust financed?

-The Bevis trust is registered as a not for profit Company.
+The Bevis Trust is registered as a not-for-profit company.
 We have been investing in an Endowment Fund ever since the inception of the idea in 2005.
-The legal framework is in place for this to be donated to the Company on the deaths of the current owners, Nick and Barbro Fox.
-Nick and Barbro started with nothing and gradually bought and built up the farm since 1982; now they want to ensure the long-term future of the farm by donating it to the Bevis Trust.
+The legal framework is in place for this to be donated to the Company on the deaths of the current owners.
 Meanwhile, we are developing the Trust in a more modest format to begin with, and letting it develop at its own pace.
 By this means, although slow and steady, we do not require grants or other support and only move forward as the resources become available.
-Being a not for profit company does not mean that we are providing a free service for all and sundry; on the contrary we will make commercial rate charges where we can, to bring income into the programme and enable it to expand.
+Being a not-for-profit company does not mean that we are providing a free service for all and sundry; on the contrary we will make commercial rate charges where we can, to bring income into the programme and enable it to expand.

 Where is the Bevis Trust Based?